MRtrix3/mrtrix3/docs/reference/commands/tckmap.rst

 Options for the TWI image contrast properties
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

--  **-contrast type** define the desired form of contrast for the output image |br|
-   Options are: tdi, length, invlength, scalar_map, scalar_map_count, fod_amp, curvature, vector_file (default: tdi)
+-  **-contrast type** define the desired form of contrast for the output image; options are: tdi, length, invlength, scalar_map, scalar_map_count, fod_amp, curvature, vector_file (default: tdi)

 -  **-image image** provide the scalar image map for generating images with 'scalar_map' / 'scalar_map_count' contrast, or the spherical harmonics image for 'fod_amp' contrast

 -  **-vector_file path** provide the vector data file for generating images with 'vector_file' contrast

--  **-stat_vox type** define the statistic for choosing the final voxel intensities for a given contrast type given the individual values from the tracks passing through each voxel.  |br|
+-  **-stat_vox type** define the statistic for choosing the final voxel intensities for a given contrast type given the individual values from the tracks passing through each voxel.
 Options are: sum, min, mean, max (default: sum)

--  **-stat_tck type** define the statistic for choosing the contribution to be made by each streamline as a function of the samples taken along their lengths.  |br|
-   Only has an effect for 'scalar_map', 'fod_amp' and 'curvature' contrast types.  |br|
+-  **-stat_tck type** define the statistic for choosing the contribution to be made by each streamline as a function of the samples taken along their lengths.
+Only has an effect for 'scalar_map', 'fod_amp' and 'curvature' contrast types.
 Options are: sum, min, mean, max, median, mean_nonzero, gaussian, ends_min, ends_mean, ends_max, ends_prod (default: mean)

 -  **-fwhm_tck value** when using gaussian-smoothed per-track statistic, specify the desired full-width half-maximum of the Gaussian smoothing kernel (in mm)